'I

 I'd

-say Penny and I have been pretty vigorously, keeping pace
+say Penny and I have been pretty vigorously, keeping pace with each other

-with each other (and you've seen the photos of her).
-But if the
+(and you've seen the photos of her).
+But if the truth be known -

-truth be known - I've been doin' nothin - and Penny has been lagging even
+I've been doin' nothin - and Penny has been lagging even further behind,

-we've achieved very little.
+achieved very little.
 But considering the two unstable

 characters involved - and the overall unstable place we live - we generally